Bjoern Wylezich / Shutterstock

 Contrary to gold and silver, there are no large above-ground platinum supplies to make up for the gap against major supply disruptions.
 About eight tons of raw ore has to be mined to obtain just one pure ounce of platinum.
 Currently, the finest and most sophisticated jewelry contains platinum.

 Multi-Purpose Industrial Metal

 An Environmental Metal

-Platinum coin jewellery is also popular around the world.
+Platinum coin jewelry is also popular globally.